About the role

 - Contribute <5 hours/week for the Comm Lab, though the load varies significantly throughout the year depending on deadlines and your research/academic commitments.
 Fellows planning to take quals will not participate in Comm Lab activities during the months leading up to the exam.

-- May receive $2.5k/year to learn communication skills, coach your peers, and design other communication resources for NSE.
+- Learn communication skills, coach your peers, and design other communication resources for NSE.

 - Participate in a year-long training (9 sessions × 2 hours each).